 THIS DAY IN HISTORY

-It was on this day in 2014 that dollar store Dollar Tree announced it would buy rival Family Dollar for $8.5 billion, showing that, yes, it's actually true, you can buy something for more than a dollar.
+It was on this day in 2014 that discount store Dollar Tree decided to buy rival Family Dollar for a dollar.
+Well, actually, no. More like $8.5 billion.

 WORD OF THE DAY